 - Eat a nutritious diet.
 Eating well can help you feel better and stay strong after cancer treatment, as well as help your body replace blood cells and tissues that were broken down during treatment.

-For more information on survivorship, visit the Sarah Cannon website here .
+For more information on survivorship, visit Sarah Cannon's Cancer Follow-Up Care.

-If you have questions about blood cancer survivorship and resources in your community, speak to a registered nurse through the 24/7 Sarah Cannon askSARAH line at (844) 482-4812.
+If you have questions about blood cancer survivorship and resources in your community, call askSARAH now at (844) 482-4812 to speak to a nurse 24/7 at one of our locations who is specially-trained to help with your cancer questions.